Faisal-Haroon/Library-Management-System/README.md

 ## 🚀 How to Run

 1. Make sure Python is installed
-2. Install matplotlib (if not installed):
+2. Install matplotlib (if its not installed):

    ```
    pip install matplotlib